 Bagels are amazing.
 They’re tasty, handy, and just a perfect partner for a lot of things.
 But despite its wonderful taste and versatility, a lot of people still see it as a boring piece of bread.
 Luckily, there are a lot of twists that you can add to your bagels to make them not just more aesthetically appealing but also exciting in terms of taste.
 And a great example of that is a Pumpkin Spice Bagel.

-Pumpkin Spice Bagel combines one of the most popular flavors of fall and the classic goodness of a bagel, making it a mouthwatering baked treat that will have you feeling like its autumn whole year long.
+Pumpkin Spice Bagel combines one of the most popular flavors of fall and the classic goodness of a bagel, making it a mouthwatering baked treat that will have you feeling like it is the autumn season whole year long.

 - 6 cups of water, plus extra